-As well, this is a wide-spread native tree, growing throughout the East, except for Florida and the Deep South.
+This is a wide-spread native tree in the United States, growing throughout the East, except for Florida and the Deep South.
 In wild forests it is usually found in damp, poorly-drained locations, as well as along streams and river banks, and these are also locations where it is an ideal choice when a large tree is needed.
-However when planted as a specimen tree it also thrives in remarkably hot and dry locations, thriving in Los Angeles, as well as reveling in the humidity and heat of the South at least as far as Orlando, Florida.
+However when planted as a specimen tree, it also thrives in remarkably hot and dry locations, thriving in Los Angeles, as well as reveling in the humidity and heat of the South at least as far as Orlando, Florida.
 So if you have harsh areas to plant, look no further than the hardy Silver Maple.
 It is also a great choice for natural planting, as it provides food and shelter for a wide range of wildlife, from possums to woodpeckers.

 If necessary you can prune your Silver Maple to give clearance beneath for traffic, or to regulate its height, but this is also a low-maintenance tree that is not troubled by pests or diseases, and grows almost anywhere.
 As you can imagine, such a useful tree is always in high demand, so if you want to grow the toughest maple around, order now and avoid disappointment.